TheVishnuKumar/one-pub-sub-lwc/README.md

 This component has two types of attributes.
 1. **name**: This is the required attribute.
 Define the name of the PubSub event to subscribe and fire.

 2. **namespace**: This is an optional attribute.
-It does allow you to bundle the events for a particular feature/module.
+It does allow you to bundle the events for a particular feature/module.<br/>
 Ex: If you have 6 components on the same screen and 3 - 3 components are related to some functionality.
-You can divide them using the namespace.
+You can separate them using the namespace.
 You can have 'refresh-list' event name in both the module.

 Events